We asked, you said, we did

 We asked

-We asked for your views on the proposed play facilities at the fenced-in playground at Stoneyfields Park.
+We asked for your views on the proposed refurbishment of the playground at Sturgess Park.

 You said

-We received 33 responses to the online questionnaire and one direct email, and we spoke to 41 people at the two events we ran in the park.
-The key themes from the public consultation were request for:
+We received 28 responses to the online questionnaire, spoke to 22 people at the two events we ran in the park, received one direct email and received 22 drawings/comments from students from Parkfield Primary School.
+The key themes from the public consultation were:

 We did

-The order has been placed for this design, and it is likely to be installed in March/April 2023.
+The order has been placed for the new equipment, and this will be installed in early 2024.

 -